jgorset/fandjango/docs/source/installation.rst

     that will be requested upon authorizing the application.

 ``FANDJANGO_SITE_URL``
     Only applicable when using ``fandjango.middleware.FacebookWebMiddleware``.
 Determines where to redirect user post authentication.
-If not set, Fandjango will attempt to construct redirect URL automatically.
+If not set, Fandjango will attempt to construct the redirect URL automatically.

 .. _dependencies: